Contact Us

 " a trace of grey is that invisible presence which permits a connection between something that is and something that is not yet seen.
 A trace of grey is forgiving and accepting of clean lines, blacks and whites etc., but will relentlessly attempt to soften their borders.
 Beauty is found in that space, where white is exposed as black and black is exposed as white...what bridges the two is the trace of grey."

-As fate would have it we later discovered that in some versions of old English slang, 'to TOG yourself' means, 'to dress yourself smartly'.
-Indeed, this was a happy and serendipitous surprise because each piece in the collection is always marked with the letters TOG, the acronym of our name.
+As fate would have it, we later discovered that in some versions of old English slang to “TOG” yourself, means to dress yourself smartly.
+Indeed, this was a happy and serendipitous surprise because each piece in the collection is marked with the letters TOG, the acronym of our name.

 the passion